mailrocketsystems/AIComputerVision/README.md

 11. Drawing tracking line:
 This script draws a line denoting where the person has entered in the frame and where he has moved in the frame.

+12. Face Mask Detection:
+This script checks if a person is wearing face mask or not

+13. Person Counter:
+This script counts the number of person present in the frame.